simonjulianl/tp/docs/UserGuide.md

 ### Clearing all entries : `clear`

-Clears all entries from the address book related to the specified type.
-If there is no type that is specified, all the data would be cleared.
+Clears all entries from the address book and resets the user profile to its default.

 Format: `clear`

-Examples:

-* `clear t/patient`: Clears all patient entries and the appointments associated with them
-* `clear t/doctor`: Clears all doctor entries
-* `clear t/activity`: Clears all activity and appointment entries
-* `clear`: Clears all entries in GoMedic, and resets the user's profile to the default GoMedic profile

 ### Exiting the program : `exit`